 33. Long Bangs with Purple Hair Updo

 Long bangs can frame your face, drawing attention to your features and creating a feminine and flattering appearance.
 Wearing an updo with long, wispy bangs makes for an ultra-chic look perfect for all occasions.
-For a more daring and expressive option, you can dye your hair a bright shade of purple.
+For a more daring and expressive option, you can try purple hair color.
 Not only will this color help to achieve a more youthful appearance, but you will also stand out from the crowd.
 There are various shades of purple to choose from, allowing you to find the hue that best suits your complexion.
 The darker colors are also easier to wear, whereas those that are more vibrant can make your appearance edgy and cool.
 For a more subtle approach, you can also try out purple streaks or the ombre coloring technique.

 34. Long Blue Bangs with Medium Hair